 I’m a filmmaker and multimedia journalist based in Mexico.
 I roam around Latin America working on documentary and current affairs productions.
 I am also available for work on branded content and multimedia projects for non-profits and corporate clients (e.g., Mastercard, the IWMF, Safran, Amnesty International, Direct Relief, and WOLA).

 While I spend a lot of my time behind the camera, I also do hosting/reporting for several media outlets (such as the BBC, ITV, France 24, AJ+, Fusion, and the FT).
 My reporting work includes traditional and social media lives.

 I also work in radio producing and presenting stories for the BBC, Monocle and NPR.
 As a writer I have been published in the BBC, the Telegraph, the Tico Times, Makeshift.
 My photos have been published with multimedia stories in the BBC, NPR, Al Jazeera and Makeshift.

 My experience ranges from producing a rare interview with Nicaragua’s President Daniel Ortega, making a short film about Mexico City’s 2017 earthquake, covering many dramatic elections in Latin America, seeing the impact of Zika unfold in El Salvador, and producing live television reports from the depths of the Brazilian Amazon.

 I’m particularly interested in stories about refugees and immigration in the Americas.
 I’m currently working on post-production for an independent documentary about the migrant caravan in 2018, and prior to that co-produced a feature-length documentary exploring the effects of separation on a family divided between the US and Honduras (Colossus).
 I presented The Waitlist, my short exploring the impact of ‘waitlists’ blocking asylum seekers at the U.S.-Mexico border, at U.S. Congressional and Senate briefings in 2019.

 Before moving to Mexico, I was based in Guatemala where I focused on producing content for a reproductive health NGO.
 During that time, I co-produced a documentary about maternal health in Guatemala, ‘Blessed Fruit of the Womb’, which was an official selection for the United Nations Association Film Festival.
-Prior to my time in Guatemala, I lived in Rio de Janeiro, Brazil where I studied photo-journalism as part of an exchange programme (at PUC).

 In 2017 I received a grant from the Malala Fund coordinated by the Fuller Project For International Reporting to produce a multimedia project including a short film about child marriage in Mexico.
 This was ultimately featured in Teen Vogue and Malala presented it as part of a presentation at the UN General Assembly.